 Current Account in Netherlands averaged 7799.09 EUR Million from 1982 until 2022, reaching an all time high of 27873 EUR Million in the first quarter of 2015 and a record low of -14323 EUR Million in the second quarter of 2015.
 This page provides the latest reported value for - Netherlands Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Netherlands Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Current Account in Netherlands is expected to be 22600.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Netherlands to stand at 21500.00 in 12 months time.
-In the long-term, the Netherlands Current Account is projected to trend around 25100.00 EUR Million in 2020, according to our econometric models.
+Current Account in Netherlands is expected to be 20300.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Current Account is projected to trend around 18800.00 EUR Million in 2023, according to our econometric models.